Morris Chestnut: Television work

 In recent years, the majority of Chestnut's work has been in television.

-From 2009 to 2011, Chestnut starred in the ABC science fiction drama V, based on the classic 1983 miniseries.
+From 2009 to 2011, Chestnut starred as Visitor Ryan Nichols in the ABC science fiction drama V, based on the classic 1983 miniseries.
 In 2011, he recurred as Luke in the first season of American Horror Story, and in 2013, he joined the cast of Showtime's medical dramedy Nurse Jackie as war veteran Dr. Ike Prentiss, staying for two seasons.
 For his performance in the latter, he won the NAACP Image Award for Outstanding Supporting Actor in a Comedy Series.
 Shortly afterward, he co-starred in the TNT crime drama Legends opposite Sean Bean.

 From 2015 to 2017, Chestnut played the starring role of pathologist Dr. Beaumont "Rosie" Rosewood Jr. in the Fox crime procedural Rosewood, receiving another NAACP Image nomination as a result.

 Chestnut had main roles in the second season of Prime Video's Goliath, and NBC's The Enemy Within.
 He played cold-hearted neurosurgeon Barrett Cain in seasons three and four of the Fox medical drama The Resident, and appeared as Raymond Dupont in the short-lived Our Kind of People, also for Fox.

-In 2022, he once again played Lance Sullivan in the Peacock limited series The Best Man: The Final Chapters, winning his second NAACP Image Award.
-In 2023, he hosted the OWN docuseries Rebuilding Black Wall Street, produced by Sunwise Media.
+In 2022, he once more played Lance Sullivan in the Peacock limited series The Best Man: The Final Chapters, winning his second NAACP Image Award.
+In 2023, he hosted Rebuilding Black Wall Street, an OWN/Sunwise Media docuseries covering the history and renovation of the Tulsa neighbourhood of Greenwood.
 In 2024, he starred opposite Diarra Kilpatrick in the BET+ mystery-dramedy Diarra from Detroit, and joined the main cast for the second season of Hulu's legal drama Reasonable Doubt.
 For the latter, he earned his sixth NAACP Image Award nomination.

-In 2025, Chestnut began starring in the CBS medical-mystery series Watson, playing Dr. Watson from the Sherlock Holmes stories.
+From 2025 to 2026, Chestnut starred in the CBS medical-mystery series Watson, playing Dr. Watson from the Sherlock Holmes stories.
+For his performance, he received his seventh NAACP Image Award nomination.